Last updated: 9/13/21 | September 13th, 2021

 11. Barcelona Museum of Contemporary Art (MACBA)

-This museum has over 5,000 works, including an extensive collection of pieces by Spanish artists such as Joan Miró and Pablo Picasso.
+This museum has over 5,000 works dating from the mid-20th century onwards.
+The collection includes an extensive collection of pieces by Spanish artists such as Joan Miró and Pablo Picasso.
 There are also works by Americans Andy Warhol and Alexander Calder.
 Personally, I’m not a huge fan of modern art but if you are, be sure to add this to your itinerary!

 12. Take a Day Trip to Monserrat